 Be patient with what they’re going through, and seek help with them when they need it.

 If you have found suspected evidence of drug use by your child, do your research.
-Several illegal substances are smoked out of a pipe.
+Several are illegal drugs that can be smoked out of a pipe.
 The design of the item and other clues can help you identify the drug.